 5 to 11 year olds who are in a clinical risk group, and those living with people who have a weakened immune system (immunosuppressed), are eligible for the second dose of the Covid-19 vaccine.

-Parents and guardians will be notified if their child should get the vaccine and can book an appointment for their child at various locations:
+Parents and guardians will be notified if their child should get the vaccine and can book an appointment for their child at available clinics.

 Resources for parents:

 The Waltham Forest Covid-19 Vaccine Advisory Service has now ended, please contact your GP for information regarding the Covid-19 vaccinations or visit the NHS website.

 Covid-19 vaccines are strongly recommended in pregnancy.
 Vaccination is the best way to protect against the known risks of Covid-19 in pregnancy for both women and babies, including admission of the woman to intensive care and premature birth of the baby.